-~9~ (i) to the Centre, if the Centre is available; or (ii) to the Additional Facility of the Centre, if the Centre is not available; or (iii) in accordance with the UNCITRAL Arbitration Rules; or (iv) if agreed by both parties to the dispute, to any other arbitration institution or in accordance with any other arbitration rules. have submitt 3(a), may se payment of d tribunals of the institut a national or company, notwithstanding that it may ed a dispute to binding arbitration under paragraph ek interim injunctive relief, not involving the amages, before the judicial or administrative the Party that is a party to the dispute, prior to ion of the arbitral proceeding or during the for the preservation of its rights and interests. investment d accordance w paragraph 3 ( both parties consent and h Party hereby consents to the submission of any ispute for settlement by binding arbitration in ith the choice of the national or company under a)(i), (ii), and (iii) or the mutual agreement of to the dispute under paragraph 3(a)(iv).
-This the submission of the dispute by a national or r paragraph 3(a) shall satisfy the requirement of: of the Centr Chapter II of the ICSID Convention (Jurisdiction e) and the Additional Facility Rules for written he parties to the dispute; and Recognition Article II of the United Nations Convention on the and Enforcement of Foreign Arbitral Awards, done at ne 10, 1958, for an "agreement in writing". (iv) shall b Nations Conv arbitration under paragraph 3(a)(ii), (iii) or e held in a state that is a party to the United ention on the Recognition and Enforcement of tral Awards, done at New York, June 10, 1958. shall be fin Party shall arbitral award rendered pursuant to this Article al and binding on the parties to the dispute.
-Each carry out without delay the provisions of any such ovide in its territory for the enforcement of such Party shall set-off or f compensation any proceeding involving an investment dispute, a not assert, as a defense, counterclaim, right of or any other reason, that indemnification or other for all or part of the alleged damages has been will be received pursuant to an insurance or ntract.
+- (a) to the courts or administrative tribunals of the Party that is a party to the dispute; or - (b) in accordance with any applicable, previously agreed dispute-settlement procedures; or - (c) in accordance with the terms of paragraph 3. - 3. (a) Provided that the national or company concerned has not submitted the dispute for resolution under paragraph 2(a) or (b), and that three months have elapsed from the date on which the dispute arose, the national or company concerned may submit the dispute for settlement by binding arbitration: - (i) to the Centre, if the Centre is available; or - (ii) to the Additional Facility of the Centre, if the Centre is not available; or - (iii) in accordance with the UNCITRAL Arbitration Rules; or - (iv) if agreed by both parties to the dispute, to any other arbitration institution or in accordance with any other arbitration rules. - (b) A national or company, notwithstanding that it may have submitted a dispute to binding arbitration under paragraph 3(a), may seek interim injunctive relief, not involving the payment of damages, before the judicial or administrative tribunals of the Party that is a party to the dispute, prior to the institution of the arbitral proceeding or during the proceeding, for the preservation of its rights and interests. - 4.
+Each Party hereby consents to the submission of any investment dispute for settlement by binding arbitration in accordance with the choice of the national or company under paragraph 3(a)(i), (ii), and (iii) or the mutual agreement of both parties to the dispute under paragraph 3(a)(iv).
+This consent and the submission of the dispute by a national or company under paragraph 3(a) shall satisfy the requirement of: - (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the Additional Facility Rules for written consent of the parties to the dispute; and - (b) Article II of the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York, June 10, 1958, for an "agreement in writing."

+- 5. Any arbitration under paragraph 3(a)(ii), (iii) or (iv) shall be held in a state that is a party to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York, June 10, 1958. - 6.
+Any arbitral award rendered pursuant to this Article shall be final and binding on the parties to the dispute.
+Each Party shall carry out without delay the provisions of any such award and provide in its territory for the enforcement of such award. - 7.
+In any proceeding involving an investment dispute, a Party shall not assert, as a defense, counterclaim, right of set-off or for any other reason, that indemnification or other compensation for all or part of the alleged damages has been received or will be received pursuant to an insurance or guarantee contract. - 8.
+For purposes of Article 25(2)(b) of the ICSID Convention and this Article, a company of a Party that, immediately before the occurrence of the event or events giving rise to an investment dispute, was a covered investment, shall be treated as a company of the other Party.